raft-tech/raft-tech.github.io/_benefits/tech.md

 ---
 featimg: /assets/images/benefits/tech.svg
-title: Yearly technology budget
+title: Technology Budget
-description: To make your home office more comfortable
+description: Choose the gear and tools that support you at work
 weight: 6
 ---